 We visited the Pantokrator Church & Monastery (now the Zeyrek Mosque) on a rainy day in March.
-The building of the monastery and church on a hill not far from the Blachernae Palace was begun by the Empress Irene, the wife of John II Comnenus, and finished after her death by her husband.
+Empress Irene, the wife of John II Comnenus, began the building of the monastery and church on a hill close to the Blachernae Palace.
+Her husband finished it after her death in 1134.
+Irene was a Hungarian princess, and both husband and wife are Orthodox saints.
 You can see them below in the mosaic at the Hagia Sophia.

-In addition to the churches and monastery, it included a hospital (xenon) that was considered to be one of the best in the city, and held particular renown for its treatment of eye diseases.
+In addition to the churches and monastery, it included a hospital (xenon) considered one of the best in the city.
+It held particular renown for its treatment of eye diseases.
 It held 50 beds and facilities for both men and women.
 The hospital even employed female physicians.

 At least one of the Latin emperors following the Fourth Crusade made the monastery his palace for a time.
-However, the buildings were looted during the Fourth Crusade and the hospital fell into permanent disuse then.
-It is said that some of the jewels embedded in the Pala d’Ora altar piece in Venice came from these buildings (possibly from an elaborate iconostasis?) and the sarcophagi that held the bodies of various emperors and their spouses.
+However, the men of the Fourth Crusade eventually looted the buildings and the hospital fell into permanent disuse.
+Some of the jewels embedded in the Pala d’Ora altar piece in Venice may have come from these buildings (possibly from an elaborate iconostasis?).
+The sarcophagi here held the bodies of various emperors and their spouses, especially of the Comnene dynasty.

-The church building is all that is left now and owes its continued existence and good maintenance to the fact that it is now a mosque.
-It is open to visitors during certain times of the day, but that was not the case when we were there.
+The church building is the only building remaining from the complex.
+It owes its continued existence and good maintenance to its current function as a mosque.
+Visitors may see it at certain times of the day, but not when we were there.

-Interestingly, this facility was built on the same Constantinople street and close to the monastery for nuns the Emperor John’s mother built, Kecharitomene.
-At the time of Pantokrator’s construction, his mother, Irene, and John’s sister, Anna Comnena, were housed in Kecharitomene, which functioned as a relatively pleasant prison following their efforts to have Anna inherit the throne instead of her brother.
-One can only imagine how humiliating it must have been for them to hear all the building going on while they were thus incarcerated.
+Interestingly, Pantokrator stood on the same Constantinople street as the Kecharitomene Monastery for nuns that Emperor John’s mother built.
+At the time of Pantokrator’s construction, his mother, Irene, and John’s sister, Anna Comnena, lived in Kecharitomene.
+The monastery functioned as a relatively pleasant prison following their efforts to have Anna inherit the throne instead of her brother.
+One can only imagine how humiliating it must have been for them to hear all the building going on during their incarceration.

 Pantokrator stands on a hill overlooking the city.
 We took this photo from the plaza outside of it, looking towards the Golden Horn and Galata Tower.